drapl0n/dransomware/README.md

 # Dransomware

-## Dransomware is USB Rubber Ducky Script ransomware which will encrypt data without root privileges in 30 sec's.
+## Dransomware is USB Rubber Ducky Script with ransomware which will encrypt user's data without root privileges in 30 sec's.

 * Deploy Dransomware, negotiate with victim and acquire ransom in exchange of private key.
 * Tested on Kali linux and Parrot OS.